Companies that use Armis

 All IOT security Armis

-Armis We detected 156 customers using Armis, 57 companies that churned or ended their trial, and 2 customers with estimated renewals in the next 3 months.
+Armis We detected 151 companies using Armis, 68 companies that churned, and 11 customers with upcoming renewal in the next 3 months.
 The most common industry is Hospitals and Health Care (7%) and the most common company size is 10,001+ employees (45%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login